©1978

 His presence would be an embarrassing variable, cutting down

 barriers of class and race, oh so subtly erected and reinforced.
-The churches are more often the

 enemy of Christ than a friend, if we measure by a Christian